tinymce/bedrock/doc/modes.md

 ## test mode (bedrock-auto)

 *Test* mode allows the user to run tests in an automated fashion.
-Bedrock will spin up the browser tiself (assuming the user has the right [WebDrivers](webdrivers.md) on the path), establish a WebDriver connection with this browser and close the browser once the tests have completed.
+Bedrock will spin up the browser itself (assuming the user has the right [WebDrivers](webdrivers.md) on the path), establish a WebDriver connection with this browser and close the browser once the tests have completed.

 `bedrock-auto {SUITE_NAME} {BROWSER} {CONFIG_FILE} {TESTS ...}`